Saturday Night Live

 SNL is broadcast from Studio 8H at NBC's headquarters in 30 Rockefeller Plaza in New York.
-As of the start of season 51 in October 2025, SNL had aired episodes since its debut.
-It is one of the longest-running network television programs in the United States.
+SNL has aired episodes since its debut, making it one of the longest-running network television programs in the United States.
 The show format has been developed and recreated in several countries, meeting with different levels of success.
 Successful sketches have seen life outside the show as feature films, including The Blues Brothers (1980), Wayne's World (1992) and A Night at the Roxbury (1998).
 The show has been marketed in other ways, including home media releases of "best of" and whole seasons, and books and documentaries about behind-the-scenes activities of running and developing the show.

 Throughout five decades on air, Saturday Night Live has received a vast number of awards, including 84 Primetime Emmy Awards, 6 Writers Guild of America Awards, and 3 Peabody Awards.
 In 2000, it was inducted into the National Association of Broadcasters Hall of Fame.
-It was ranked tenth in TV Guides "50 Greatest TV Shows of All Time" list, and in 2007 it was listed as one of Times "100 Best TV Shows of All-TIME."
+It was ranked tenth in TV Guides "50 Greatest TV Shows of All Time" list, and in 2007 it was listed as one of Times "100 Best TV Shows of All-TIME".
 As of 2022, the show had received more than 305 Primetime Emmy Award nominations, the most received by any television program.
-The live aspect of the show has resulted in several controversies and acts of censorship, with mistakes and intentional acts of sabotage by performers and guests.

 History

 Development: 1974–1975

 Beginning in 1965, NBC network affiliates broadcast reruns of The Tonight Show Starring Johnny Carson on Saturday or Sunday nights.
 In 1974, Johnny Carson petitioned to NBC executives for the weekend shows to be pulled and saved so they could be aired during weeknights, allowing him to take time off.
 In response, NBC president Herbert Schlosser approached the vice president of late-night programming, Dick Ebersol, and asked him to create a show to fill the Saturday night time slot.
 Schlosser and Ebersol then approached Lorne Michaels.
 Over the next three weeks, Ebersol and Michaels developed the latter's idea for a variety show featuring high-concept comedy sketches, political satire, and music performances that would attract 18- to 34-year-old viewers.
 NBC decided to base the new show at their studios in 30 Rockefeller Center.
 Michaels was given Studio 8H, a converted radio studio that was home to NBC's election and Apollo moon landing coverage.
-It was revamped for the premiere at a cost of $250,000.
+It was revamped for the premiere at a cost of $250,000 ($1,649,350.91 in 2025).